-That’s it – not too bad, right?
-To drive the point home, here is a recent posting from an ESL job in Japan:
+That’s it – not too strict, right?
+To drive the point home, here is a recent job posting:

 Your bachelor’s degree should be from a 3- or 4-year university depending on where you’re from and can be in any discipline.
-If you have an associate’s degree you are going to find it very difficult to find a teaching job as you only qualify for one type of visa.
+If you only have an associate’s degree (2-year degree) then you are going to find it very difficult to find a teaching job as you only qualify for one type of visa.

 Unsurprisingly, Japan wants teachers with a strong command of the English language to educate their students.
-It will be easier for you to land a job if you hold a passport from a native speaking country, but there are also two provisions for those who don’t that makes it easier to meet the requirements to teach in Japan:
+It will be easier for you to land a job if you hold a passport from a native speaking country, but there are also two provisions for those who don’t that make it easier to meet the requirements to teach in Japan:

 - 10+ years of education in an English-speaking school